Lindblomsebastian/gcmgen/README.md

-Certainly!
-Here’s a more concise version of the README, focusing on the essential information:

----

 # GCMGen

 GCMGen (Git Commit Message Generator) is a command-line tool that generates meaningful Git commit messages using AI models like OpenAI and Anthropic.
 It analyzes your staged changes (diff) and provides context-aware commit message suggestions.